Your Choice Matters: A Comprehensive Guide On Some Essential Skateboarding Gear

 Is An 8.5 Deck For A Skateboard Too Big?

-• 7.50″ to 8.00″: Medium deck width for teen or adult riders skating street terrain or doing more technical tricks.
+• 7.50″ to 8.00″: Medium skateboard deck width for teen or adult riders skating street terrain or doing more technical tricks.

 • 8.00″ to 8.50″: Ideal for various street and transition terrain.
 Skate parks, pools, rails, stairs.

-• 8.50″ and up: Wider decks are great for transition skating, bigger street tricks, pools, or just cruising.
+• 8.50″ and up: Wider skateboard decks are great for transition skating, bigger street tricks, pools, or just cruising.

 How Do I Choose A Skateboard Size?